awsdocs/aws-cdk-guide/v1/work-with-cdk-javascript.md

 JavaScript AWS CDK applications require no additional prerequisites beyond these\.

+**Note**
+Third\-party Language Deprecation: language version is only supported until its EOL \(End Of Life\) shared by the vendor or community and is subject to change with prior notice\.

 ## Creating a project<a name="javascript-newproject"></a>

 You create a new AWS CDK project by invoking `cdk init` in an empty directory\.